norestraint/desafio/doc/ideasTODO.md

 #A list of ideas to implement or improve on the project

+- [ ] Add query rules for the database functions(possibly erasing the Datomic id when returning a schema?).

+- [ ] Change the type of the value `:price` to BigDecimal.

+- [ ] Use a backward query to find all the purchases in a category.

+- [ ] Use a forward query to find all the purchases of a client.

+- [ ] Change the hashmap of purchases to contains a uuid as the identifier of each purchase.

 - [ ] Change the `total-by-category` function to return a different hashmap, as follows:

 ```